amilnarski/ai-pente/Paper.md

 These 8 features are multiplied by the following weight vector to generate the value of the game: {0.1, -0.1, 0.2, -0.2, 0.3, -0.3, 0.4, -0.4}.
 The Black player plays with the goal of maximizing the value of the game, and the White player tries to minimize the value of the game.

 ### The AlphaBeta Player
-The AlphaBeta players uses the same design as presented in class.
+The AlphaBeta players uses a design similar to that presented in class.
 As stated above, AlphaBeta has been demonstrated to play reasonably well with a depth limit of 4.
-Our game has been able to reach depths of 22, which means that it considers O(361^22) states before selecting a best move.
-This would appear to be a very high depth and suggests that our Pente implementation is efficient.
+Our game has been able to reach depths of 22, which means that it considers O(361^22) states before selecting a best move, but the current implementation of AlphaBeta has slowed down considerably.
+The moves returned by the new moves returned by AlphaBeta re more correct, so the reduced speed is acceptable.
-The AlphaBeta player has a key flaw at this point - and it
+The AlphaBeta player currently keeps track of its best move at the shallowest depth.
+This should return the highest valued move that is one ply away from the current game state.
+Our AlphaBeta player could be improved significantly by conspiring only those moves that are within five spaces of another piece.
+With this design change, AlphaBeta still will only consider moves which will change the value of the features.
+All moves outside of this area have the same value as a move inside it, so they do not need to be considered.
+This change would significantly reduce the branching factor for AlphaBeta, especially ion the early plus when there is a large number of possible moves in the player’s current design.

 ### The Q Learner Player
-The Q Learner does not work 100%.
+The Reinforcement Player uses Q Learning to update its policy and find its best move.
+The Q Learner uses the same set of features, but its weights are initialized to 0.5 for its own features, and -0.5 for its opponent's features.
+This difference should help the Q Learner choose moves that favor it's features and minimize those of its opponent.
+The Q Learner could benefit from the reduction in the number of moves like AlphaBeta, but the benefit is not as pronounced during play.
+Instead of leading to a quality of moves in-game, it should allow the Q Learner to play it’s games more quickly, reducing the total training time the player would need.

 ### Results

+As neither player is complete enough to test in a significant way, this section will be somewhat anemic.

 ## Conclusion

+Pente remains a very good choice for implementing Artificial Intelligence players.
+The challenge stems mostly from the difficulty of implementing the game correctly, and the most difficult aspect of game implementation Is undoing state.
+In retrospect, I would like to rewrite our game implementation before continuing more work on the AI Players.
+Creating a solid foundation is key to the success of this project; captures and bugs in determining the value of the game were not speeding the development of the AI and complicated debugging.
+Another way to approach this project successfully would be to develop the players Ina simpler game like Tic Tac Toe.
+Once the players work on that small game, develop the larger game and then apply the players.
+This strategy would demonstrate that the principles of AI are understood and appropriately de-emphasize the importance of the game implementation.

 ## References